chidvilasnaidu/Hospital-Readmission-Predictor/README.md

 This app uses a trained **scikit-learn pipeline** to predict hospital readmission risk for diabetic patients.
 It takes patient demographics, diagnoses, and hospital visit details as input and outputs a **High Risk** or **Low Risk** prediction.

 > ⚠️ This prediction is based on a ML model and is **not medical advice**.
-Only for EDucation
+Only for EDucation purpose

 ---